 Students may withdraw from a course during the withdrawal period.
-During an eightweek course, the withdrawal period begins the second week of the mod and ends on the Friday of the sixth week.
-During a semester-long course, the withdrawal period begins during the third week of the class and ends two weeks prior to the last day of class.
-Students who wish to withdraw must fill out a "Withdrawal Form" and pay the \$10 withdrawal fee.
-A grade of "WP" will appear on the student's transcript, but the grade will not be considered in calculating the cumulative grade point average.
-No credit or reimbursement is given for a "WP."
+During an eightweek course, the withdrawal period begins after the third class session and ends on the Friday of the seventh week.
+During a semester-long course, the withdrawal period begins during the third week of the class and ends one week prior to the last day of class.
+Students who wish to withdraw must fill out a Withdrawal or a WP/WF Form.
+A grade of "WA "or "UF" will be recorded for students that must be administratively withdrawn.
+Withdrawals will be processed on the following schedule: